SteveBarnett/Remixing/_thinking/less-ai-please.md

     - Our industry leans toward eliminating people from the process
     - We live in a techbro, technoableist, world
     - Automation has often meant worse conditions for workers and more money for owners, in the name of productivity
     - The tech doesn’t replace what came before.
 It is not inevitable.
 Look at humans’ history with technological innovation.
-For example: cars, microwaves, polyester, computers.
+For example: cars, microwaves, polyester, computers, automated testing.
 These didn’t eradicate the previous tech, they just replace some specific uses.
     - For example: sewing machines, cars, computers, microwaves, React, mobile phones, VR
 - Social and systemic problems rarely have technology solutions
     - The problem is usually better understood by widening the lens, looking at it in its broader context.